flosituationisinsane/flosituationisinsane/README.md

  abt me
 </summary>

-hey, i'm cobalt. i'm not quite talkative, but i'm an easy-going, friendly person.
+hey, i'm cobalt, or flo. i'm not quite talkative, but i'm an easy-going, friendly person.

 20 yrs old ﹒ 12.07 ♐